nelson-lang/nelson/modules/main/help/en_US/md/homepage.md

 - Embedded Nelson code editor,

-- Help engine:
+- Help engine

   Generate help files using Nelson dedicated functions.
  View your generated help files as html, markdown, pdf, gitbook or directly in Nelson help viewer.

-- Tests engine:
+- Tests engine

   Validate your algorithm using Nelson dedicated functions.
  Export the test results under the xUnit reports format.

-- Profiling and Code coverage tools for Nelson's language:

-   Nelson has a built-in profiler that is very useful to profile your code and find out what script or function is taking the most time.
+- Profiling and Code coverage tools for Nelson's language Nelson has a built-in profiler that is very useful to profile your code and find out what script or function is taking the most time.

 - Nelson cloud:
   Instant access to Nelson anywhere from an web browser.

 - Module skeleton to extend Nelson available here:
    - [template macros and builtin](http://github.com/Nelson-numerical-software/module_skeleton),